 A driveway leads your guests and yourself to their destination: your home.
 This is their first impression, and these are important!
 Here are some landscaping ideas for driveways.

 If your home is more of a traditional vibe, then your driveway should maintain this theme and be an introduction to what's to come.
 Flower beds and greenery lining the path work great and maintain the functionality of the drive while maintaining natural beauty.

 If you are going for a more modern theme, geometric shapes by use of hedges and beautiful stonework can precede a more minimal residence.
 Statues and lighting can also work great to enhance focal points and create a fashionable landscape.

 Landscape designs based on the style of farmhouses are similar to the previously mentioned country designs.
 It's a perfect idea for those looking for a more traditional vibe if they are steering away from modern.
 Have a look!

-Colour is important in any landscape and if you are opting for a farmhouse feel, choose colours that occur in nature.
-Beautiful greens, earth tones, yellows and orange colours work in any garden and pop when placed around and outside a traditional looking home.
+Colour is important in any landscape and if you are opting for a farmhouse feel, choose colors that occur in nature.
+Beautiful greens, earth tones, yellows and orange colors work in any garden and pop when placed around and outside a traditional-looking home.